Conclusion: What It Takes to Win

 “As much as 30% of healthcare spending in the U.S. is wasted on low-value care and administrative inefficiencies.”
 5,6,7,8

 A myth, you ask?
-Yes, the “30% waste” notion originated in a paper published in 1994 that compared the administrative costs of the U.S. healthcare system in 1987 to the administrative cost of Canada’s healthcare system.9 The first question is what motivated anyone to assess the administrative efficiencies of America’s multi-payer system to Canada’s single-payer system.
+Yes, the “30% waste” notion originated in a paper published in 1994 that compared the administrative costs of the U.S. healthcare system in 1987 to the administrative cost of Canada’s healthcare system.9 The first question is what motivated anyone to benchmark the administrative efficiencies of America’s multi-payer system against Canada’s single-payer system.
 The second question is why anyone believes that benchmark is relevant.

 Nevertheless, having been adopted as “ground truth” in U.S. healthcare policy, this finding was then amplified by Atul Gawande’s 2009 New Yorker article that used the Dartmouth Atlas Project data to compare the cost of healthcare in El Paso, Texas versus McAllen, Texas.
 Regrettably, the El Paso vs McAllen analysis was flawed by attributing to the city of McAllen the cost of care that residents of McAllen received in Houston, San Antonio and Dallas.10